Air ioniser: History

-In 1918 Alexander Chizhevsky had created the first air ioniser for ion therapy.
+In 1918 Alexander Chizhevsky created the first air ioniser for ion therapy.
 It was originally used for animal health in agriculture.

-This discovery ignited Cecil Alfred 'Coppy' Laws' interest in the little-known phenomenon of air ionisation.
-In 2002, in an obituary in The Independent newspaper, Cecil Alfred 'Coppy' Laws was credited with being the inventor of the domestic air ioniser.
+This discovery ignited Cecil Alfred "Coppy" Laws' interest in the phenomenon of air ionisation.
+Laws has been credited with being the inventor of the domestic air ioniser.

 Ionic air purifiers

 Air ionisers are used in air purifiers to remove particles from air.
 Airborne particles become charged as they attract charged ions from the ioniser by electrostatic attraction.
 The particles in turn are then attracted to any nearby earthed (grounded) conductors, either deliberate plates within an air cleaner, or simply the nearest walls and ceilings.
-The frequency of nosocomial infections in British hospitals prompted the National Health Service (NHS) to research the effectiveness of anions for air purification, finding that repeated airborne acinetobacter infections in a ward were eliminated by the installation of a negative air ioniser—the infection rate fell to zero, an unexpected result.
+The frequency of nosocomial infections in British hospitals prompted the National Health Service (NHS) to research the effectiveness of anions for air purification, finding that repeated airborne acinetobacter infections in a ward were eliminated after the installation of a negative air ioniser — a promising result, although more evidence is necessary to determine if these results can be repeated.
 Positive and negative ions produced by air conditioning systems have also been found by a manufacturer to inactivate viruses including influenza.

 A 2018 review found that negative air ions are highly effective in removing particulate matter from air.

 The SARS epidemic fuelled the desire for personal ionisers in East Asia, including Japan (where many products have been specialised to contain negative ion generators, including toothbrushes, refrigerators, air conditioners, air cleaners, and washing machines).
 There are no specific standards for these devices.

 There are two types of ionic air purifiers, the fanless and fan base ionizers.
 The fan base ionizer uses its fan to circulate air around the room rapidly, but it is noisier and consumes more energy, while the fanless types distribute air slowly, taking a longer time to purify air, but are noiseless and more energy efficient.